Multilingual Translation, Interpreting, Genealogy Research & International Heir Search Services

 Does your technical translation service use machine translation?

 All Language Alliance, Inc. provides the best technical documentation translation service by utilizing certified human translators with experience in specialized document translation services.
-We do not employ machine translation.
+Some of our certified translators use CAT (computer assisted translation) tools or translation memory software, to ensure consistency of terminology.

 Many American companies are marketing their services and products in languages other than English.
 Can your document translation company translate marketing documents?